Undergraduate degree course/programme Chemistry with Business Management BSc F1N1

 Third year (contributes 75% to overall degree mark)

 In addition to modules in core chemistry, you will choose from a range of specialist modules in business management, including corporate finance, strategic management and supply chain management.
-You will also undertake a research project in some aspect of business management.
+You will also undertake a research project in some aspect of chemistry.

 Generic skills-training, focusing on transferable skills and employability, is embedded throughout the course from the outset and will ensure that you are equipped with the ICT, presentation, team-working and problem-solving skills, which are seen as crucial by employers